Neurolaw: Criminal law

 In the United States, brain scan results have been increasingly utilized during the sentencing phase of trials, with the rate of cases involving neuroscience evidence doubling from 2006 to 2009.
 In two instances occurring in California and New York, defendants were able to reduce their sentence of first-degree murder to manslaughter using neuroimaging.
 Each case presented brain scans suggesting hindered neurological function hoping to mitigate their responsibility in the crime.
 Brain images were also used in the case of Harrington v.
 State of Iowa in 2003 as evidence for the defense.
 However, in the case of Harrington v.
 State of Iowa, the brain images were solely shown to the judge and not a jury panel, reducing the ability of this case to be used as precedent for utilizing brain imaging as evidence.

-In Mumbai, India, the legal system has taken a more rapid approach in applying neuroscience, and has already incorporated it into criminal convictions.
+In Mumbai, India, the legal system has taken a more rapid approach in applying neuroscience and has already incorporated it into criminal convictions.
 In 2008, an Indian woman was convicted of murder based on strong circumstantial evidence, including a brain scan that suggested her guilt.
 This conviction was sharply criticized by Hank Greely, a professor of law at Stanford University.
 Greely contested the scan based on evidence produced by a Brain Electrical Oscillation Signature Profiling test (BEOSP).
-No scientific peer-review studies had ever been published demonstrating the efficacy of BEOS, raising questions about its reliability in such an important decision.
+No scientific peer-review studies had ever been published demonstrating the efficacy of BEOSP, raising questions about its reliability in such an important decision.